david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

 +++

-Virtual dispatch is the basis of runtime polymorphism, but it comes with a hidden overhead: pointer indirection, larger object layouts, and fewer inlining opportunities.  _Devirtualization_ lets the compiler recover some of this by turning virtual calls into direct calls when it can infer the dynamic type.

-Unfortunately, that is often not possible.
+Virtual dispatch is the basis of runtime polymorphism, but it comes with a hidden overhead: pointer indirection, larger object layouts, and fewer inlining opportunities.
+Compilers try to devirtualize the calls, but unfortunately it is not always possible.

 On latency-sensitive paths, it's beneficial to manually replace dynamic dispatch with _static polymorphism_, so calls are resolved at compile